-In my book Beyond the Obvious, I discuss the power of questions to spark innovation in a business or industry.
+In my book Beyond the Obvious, I discuss the power of questions in igniting personal creativity and thereby create innovations that impact a business or industry.
 If you’ve read the the book, you know what some of those questions are.
-They begin,

 - “What are . . . ?”